HarshVBhatt/CORAL-X/README.md

 ---

 ## Setup
-- Currently the most updated branch is "ml_models".
-This deals with processing structured data and creating ML models for the same.
-Make sure to switch to that before cloning
 - Create a dedicated folder where you would like to have all the notebooks and data.
 Clone the repo into the folder
 - Create a new environment
 - Use the requirements.txt with the following command to install all dependencies: pip install -r /path/to/requirements.txt